BonsaiDen/JavaScript-Garden/doc/prototype.md

 This technique is called [monkey patching][1] and breaks *encapsulation*.
-While used by widely spread frameworks such as [Prototype][2], there is still no good reason for cluttering built in types with additional non-standard functionality.
+While used by widely spread frameworks such as [Prototype][2], there is still no good reason for cluttering built in types with additional *non-standard* functionality.

-The **only** good reason for extending a built in prototype is to back port the features of newer JavaScript engines; for example, [`Array.forEach`][3].
+The **only** good reason for extending a built-in prototype is to backport the features of newer JavaScript engines; for example, [`Array.forEach`][3].

 ### In conclusion

-It is a must to understand the prototypical inheritance model completely before writing complex code which makes use of it.
+It is a **must** to understand the prototypical inheritance model completely before writing complex code which makes use of it.
 Also, watching the length of the prototype chains and breaking them up if necessary can avoid possible performance issues.
 Further, the native prototypes should **never** be extended unless it is for the sake of compatibility with newer JavaScript features.

 [1]: http://en.wikipedia.org/wiki/Monkey_patch
 [2]: http://prototypejs.org/